SB Bowl Performing Arts TOY Award Winners

 The Santa Barbara Bowl Performing Arts Teacher of the Year Award is an annual recognition of an exemplary performing arts teacher made in partnership with the SBCEO Teachers Network and The Santa Barbara Bowl.

 Liz Caruso teaches music at Monroe Elementary School in the Santa Barbara Unified School District.
-Recognizing the importance of music education, Caruso created the Monroe School Choir three years ago for students in grades 4-6.
-The choir has since performed for a number of community events including the SB Education Foundation’s fundraisers.
+Recognizing the importance of music education, Caruso created the Monroe School Choir for students in grades 4-6.
+The choir has since performed for many community events including the SB Education Foundation’s fundraisers.
 Additionally, Caruso brought the BRAVO! free afterschool music instruction program to Monroe School in 2018.
-Through Caruso’s vision and passion, every BRAVO! elementary student musician has the opportunity to enhance and enrich their lives through music twice weekly.
+Through Caruso’s vision and passion, every BRAVO! elementary student musician has the opportunity to enhance and enrich their lives through music.

 “Every time I go into Liz’s classroom, students are not only engaged through moving, dancing, rhyming, singing, or playing an instrument, they are engaged and enveloped in a community of compassion, respect, and love.
 Wherever you find Liz on campus, you’ll find her reaching out to help, affirm or lift up our students, families and staff.” - Brian Naughton, Monroe Principal